 Manly Dam MTB Trail

 This turning point is where the circuit walk merges with the Manly Dam MTB Trail.
-Look for the sign as in the photo below, where you need to turn right.
+Look for the sign as per the photo below, where you need to turn right.

 For the next 1.5 km, you will be sharing the trail with mountain bikers, so it’s recommended to be careful and stick to the side of the trail.